mumiao2000/Capacity_estimation_of_retired_LiBs/README.md

 This repo is the official implementation for the paper: "[Capacity estimation of retired lithium-ion batteries using random charging segments from massive real-world data](https://doi.org/10.1016/j.xcrp.2025.102444)" ([CRPS](https://www.cell.com/cell-reports-physical-science/home)).

-In this study, we compile the two largest known datasets of retired lithium-ion batteries and develope a tailored neural network model capable of directly capturing both long-term and short-term temporal patterns.
+In this study, we compile the two largest known datasets of retired lithium-ion batteries and develop a tailored neural network model capable of directly capturing both long-term and short-term temporal patterns.
 By utilizing randomly segmented charging curves as input, the proposed model reduces the cost of charging-discharging tests in practical applications.

 **NOTE!**: If you want to use our datasets, please name them as "**LINKE Dataset 1.0**" ([Lab for Intelligent Networking and Knowledge Engineering, USTC](https://linke.ustc.edu.cn)).